2023 Water Quality Report

 9 Billion Gallons.
 150,000 Tests.

-To make sure your drinking water is clean and safe, PWC’s two Water Treatment Facilities – P.O.
+To make sure your drinking water is clean and meets all EPA regulatory requirements, PWC’s two Water Treatment Facilities – P.O.
 Hoffer and Glenville Lake – use advanced technology and proven methods to process the water we provide.
 In 2023, we treated over 9 billion gallons of water for our customers!
-To ensure strict compliance with EPA
+To ensure strict compliance with EPA regulations and to ensure the safety of the water we provide, we continuously monitor our water quality by performing more than 150,000 tests a year.

 Where Your Water Comes From